eclipse-openxilenv/openxilenv/Readme.md

 With a **S**oftware **I**n the **L**oop system, it is possible to run and test embedded software without a target platform or compiler.
 XilEnv provides an environment to set up a SiL system on Windows or Linux hosts.
 It clearly separates its own components from the embedded software under test through a network layer.
 Each component can run in its own executable, providing memory protection between them.

-Communication between the software under test, models, and XilEnv is done via sockets or (on Windows) Named Pipes / (on Linux) local sockets.
+Communication between the software under test, models, and XilEnv is done via sockets or (on Windows) named pipes / (on Linux) local sockets.
 These are used for:
 - Signal transfers
 - Virtual network (CAN and CAN FD) transfers